khush1yaaar/kineticQR/README.md

-Here’s a brief `README.md` for your app:
+Here's the updated `README.md` to highlight the bonus features:

 ---

 # KineticQR

 KineticQR is a Flutter application that allows users to scan and generate QR codes.
-It features a clean and intuitive interface with theme toggling for light and dark modes.
+It features a clean and intuitive interface with theme toggling for light and dark modes, animations, and security enhancements.

 ## Features

 - **Scan QR Code**: Use the device camera to scan QR codes and display their content.
 - **Generate QR Code**: Input text to generate a QR code that can be shared or saved.
+- **Dark Mode Support**: Switch between light and dark themes for a customizable user experience.
+- **Animations**: Enhanced user experience with smooth animations during scanning and QR code generation.
+- **Security Notifications**: Alerts users if a scanned QR code leads to a potentially harmful website.

 ## Getting Started